saulpierotti/markdown_notebook/SSB.md

 * So in the new system the equation is identical to the homogeneous case
 $$\frac{d\hat{\vec{x}}}{dt}=A\hat{\vec x}$$
 * This means that the dynamics is identical, just the position of the steady state is different
-	* The behaviour is governed by the sign ofthe Eigenvalues of A
+	* The behaviour is governed by the sign of the Eigenvalues of A

 ### Higher Order Linear ODEs
 * It is quite easy to deal with them, by remembering that a second derivative is just the derivative of a derivative (and so on)